limury/FPGA-Computer-Vision-Keyboard/README.md

 # Function
-This program, when connected to an FPGA (implementation not included in repo) allows to draw a computer keyboard on a piece of paper and utilize it as a normal keyboard.
+This program, when connected to an FPGA (implementation not included in repo) allows to draw a computer keyboard on a piece of paper and will return anything typed on it as a string.
 The drawn keyboard does not need to be perfect, each key can actually be any width and height.

 ## Restrictions:
 - Each row of the keyboard must be alligned and delimited above and below by a straight line.